 XML Schema and Namespace

 A number of new XML elements and attributes are defined and used in this Standard.
-These elements and attributes provide signaling of application properties defined in this standard (see for example Sections 1.1 HTML Entry pages Location Description, Section 1.1 Distribution Window Description and Section 4.1.2 Application Event Information).
+These elements and attributes provide signaling of application properties defined in this standard (see for example Section 4.1.2 Application Event Information).
 These new XML elements and attributes are defined with separate namespaces in schema documents that accompany this standard.
 The namespaces used by various schemas are described in individual sections of the present document.
 The sub-string part of namespaces between the right-most two “/” delimiters indicate major and minor version of the schemas.
 The schemas defined in this present document shall have version “1.0”, which indicates major version is 1 and minor version is 0.

 The namespace designator, “xs:”, and many terms in the “Data Type” column of tables is a shorthand for datatypes defined in W3C XML Schema [9] and shall be as defined there.